As Khalifa International Stadium was

 already a host venue of international level events, its redevelopment – and

-therefore its environmental impact – will be kept to a minimum.
+therefore its environmental impact – was kept to a minimum.
 The main focus

 crucially, modernising it to become a more environmentally friendly venue.